Theodorulus/CazinoRoial/README.md

 ## Refactoring

-Initially, the "Profile" table only had 'id', 'RoialPointz', 'Phone', 'Birthdate' and 'UserId'.
+Initially, the "Profile" table only had 'id', 'RoialPointz', 'Phone', 'Birthdate' and 'UserId' columns.
 Later, we added 'PokersHandsWon' and 'PokerHandsPlayed' for the statistics shown on your profile page.

 ## Design Patterns